GNS-Science/nzshm-documentation/docs/components/kororaa.md

 A React web application

-The **Kororaa App** is the public website for NSHM scientific results, it's available at https://nshm.gns.cri.nz It's used by Geoseimic scientists, Researchers, Engineering and Insurance experts to help understand the properties of the 2022 National Seismic Hazard Model of NZ.
+The **Kororaa App** is the public website for NSHM scientific results, it's available at https://nshm.gns.cri.nz It's used by Geoseismic scientists, Researchers, Engineering and Insurance experts to help understand the properties of the 2022 National Seismic Hazard Model of NZ.